-It was a hot, summer day in 1994.
-The late afternoon sun shone brightly in the southern Alberta sky, casting long shadows across the prairie.
+It was a hot day in souther Alberta.
+A late afternoon sun cast long shadows across the prairie.

-On the far western edge of town, a man walked slowly along his property line.
-Suddenly encountering a buck in the grass a few feet away, he raised his rifle to his eye.
+On the far western edge of town a man walked slowly along his property line.
+Suddenly encountering a buck in the grass a few feet away, he raised his gun to his eye.

 “What did you have in mind,” asked the man, slowly lowering his gun?